academia-arena/academia-arena.github.io/index.md

 * [Team](#team)

 ## Overview
-The purpose of this web application is to help incoming students or continuing ICS students connect with their professors.
-Inspired by trading card games such as [Magic: The Gathering](https://magic.wizards.com/en), [Pokemon](https://www.pokemon.com/us/pokemon-tcg), [Yu-Gi-Oh](https://www.yugioh-card.com/en/), this web app revolves around collectible cards that contain information about the professors on the UH Manoa campus.
+The purpose of this web application is to help incoming students or continuing ICS students, especially those who feel disconnected from their professors, connect with them more easily.
+Inspired by trading card games such as [Magic: The Gathering](https://magic.wizards.com/en), [Pokemon](https://www.pokemon.com/us/pokemon-tcg), [Yu-Gi-Oh](https://www.yugioh-card.com/en/), Academia Arena: ICS Edition revolves around collectible cards that contain information about the professors on the UH Manoa campus.
 This information on the card includes a headshot image, the version of the card (ex: "ICS 314 Spring 2024", "ICS 311 Fall 2023", etc.), a fun facts, projects they may have worked on, and the rarity of the card.
+Additionally, this platform provides an opportunity for students to meet others who may have the same class, creating oppurtunities to find friends with shared academic interests or professors.

 ## Team
 * Erin Patterson